adammwest/test-stratum-server/README.md

 # test-stratum-server

-This minimum test Stratum server is for testing [NerdQaxes](https://github.com/shufps/qaxe) finding a block.

 **note: It has been tested with BM1368 only.
 It might not work with 1366 and probably doesn't with 1370.**

+This minimum test Stratum server is for testing [NerdQaxes](https://github.com/shufps/qaxe) finding a block.

+The Stratum job is designed to trigger the finding at the `extranonce2 == '00000000000000ff'`.

 Example:
 ```